Neustar speeds software development from new product feature request to deployment four times faster with CloudBees and continuous delivery

 Because customers depend on Neustar services for business-critical operations, reliability is paramount — both in the software Neustar development teams build and in the process they use to build it.
-Neustar developers use continuous integration (CI) with Jenkins and the CloudBees DEV@cloud managed Jenkins service to speed application development while ensuring consistent, reliable delivery.
+Neustar developers use continuous integration (CI) with Jenkins and the CloudBees Jenkins solutions to speed application development while ensuring consistent, reliable delivery.

 “CI with Jenkins helps us meet our time-to-market objectives, because it empowers our development teams to build and deliver software as quickly as they can,” says Jason Shawn, director of cloud services and platforms at Neustar.
 “DEV@cloud maximizes the value of Jenkins because it enables our teams to focus on development instead of administering tools and infrastructure, and because CloudBees provides Jenkins trouble-shooting expertise that we do not currently have throughout our organization.”